Cheerios - 370mg lysine, 820mg arginine per 100g

 Category Overview

 Cereals are grains that are edible seeds of grasses such as wheat rice oats corn and barley.
-Cereals are abundant in carbohydrates fiber and some vitamins and minerals.
+Cereals are a great source of carbohydrates fiber and some vitamins and minerals.
 That said most cereals have more arginine than lysine which can be problematic for people with herpes.
 Arginine can stimulate the replication of the herpes virus leading to more frequent and severe outbreaks.
 Lysine can counteract the effects of arginine but it is not abundant in cereals.
 Hence cereals should be consumed in limited amounts or paired with other lysine-rich foods such as dairy fish or poultry.
 Lysine supplements can also help boost the lysine-arginine ratio in the diet.

 Practical Recommendations

-As well as eating foods that have a high proportion of lysine to arginine, you can also adopt some other dietary habits to deal with herpes outbreaks.
-For instance:
+Besides consuming foods with a high ratio of lysine to arginine, you should also follow some other dietary tips to cope with herpes outbreaks.
+For example:

-A well-balanced and healthy diet that strengthens your immune system and lowers inflammation is important.
-This means you should eat a lot of fruits, vegetables, whole grains, lean protein, and good fats, and avoid processed foods, added sugars, alcohol, and caffeine.
+A diverse and nutritious diet that supports your immune system and fights inflammation is essential.
+This means you should eat lots of fruits, vegetables, whole grains, lean protein, and healthy fats, and steer clear of processed foods, added sugars, alcohol, and caffeine, which can harm your health.

-You may want to take l-lysine supplements.
-L-lysine is known to prevent herpes outbreaks and it can help stop a cold sore in its initial stages by "starving" the virus of arginine before it has a chance to cause a cold sore.
+L-lysine supplements can help you prevent herpes outbreaks and stop a cold sore before it develops by depriving the virus of arginine, which it needs to form a cold sore.

 Other food supplements, such as vitamin C, zinc, selenium, and antioxidants, can help you boost your immunity and protect your cells from oxidative stress.

-Your immune system can be weakened and inflammation can be increased by foods that can cause allergic reactions or sensitivities, such as gluten, dairy, nuts, eggs, or shellfish.
-Avoid these foods to prevent outbreaks.
+Avoiding foods that can cause allergic reactions or sensitivities, such as gluten, dairy, nuts, eggs, or shellfish.
+These foods can trigger inflammation and weaken your immune system, making you more susceptible to outbreaks.

 Is Cheerios Safe for Shingles?